Optimal treatment assignment rules under capacity constraints: Introduction

 To address this, we reformulate the planner's constrained maximization problem as an \emph{optimal transport} problem.
 To illustrate, consider a binary treatment setting where a fixed fraction $p$ of the population can be treated.
 If the constraint binds exactly, then the distribution of treatment assignments must be a Bernoulli distribution with success probability $p$.
 The planner’s problem can then be framed as transporting the mass of $F_{X}$ into the Bernoulli distribution $F_{T}$, in a way that maximizes the social welfare.
 Since solutions to this optimal transport problem automatically satisfy the capacity constraints, this reformulation simplifies the analysis.
 This approach is also computationally attractive, as one can use existing software for optimal transport.
-In particular, when both $F_{X}$ and $F_{T}$ are discrete---which is often the case in practice---the optimal transport problem reduces to a simple linear programming problem.
+In particular, when both $F_{X}$ and $F_{T}$ are discrete (or discretized), which is often the case in practice, the optimal transport problem reduces to a simple linear programming problem.

-Based on this reformulation, we analyze the optimality of two canonical assignment rules: the plug-in rule and the ex-post Bayes rule.
+Based on this reformulation, we analyze the optimality of two canonical assignment rules: the plug-in rule and the Bayesian rule.
 The plug-in rule is known to be average optimal under point-identified models when the planner's utility function is smooth \citep{hirano2009asymptotics}.
-The ex-post Bayes rule is known to be average optimal under partially identified models when the planner's utility function is directionally differentiable \citep{christensen2023optimal}.
-We show that both rules remain average optimal under capacity constraints, provided that the planner's utility function is smooth.
+The Bayesian rule is known to be average optimal under partially identified models when the planner's utility function is directionally differentiable \citep{christensen2023optimal}.\footnote{Formally, \citet{christensen2023optimal} adopt an optimality criterion that is weaker than average optimality.
+Under additional assumptions their results imply average optimality as well.} We show that both rules remain average optimal under capacity constraints, provided that the planner's utility function is smooth.